FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 # HTML5 Goodness

-An HTML5 webpage might look a little something like this:
+An HTML5 webpage would look something more like this:

 ```html
 <header>